 The Company Secretary attends all Board meetings and prepares minutes of Board proceedings.
 She assists the Chairman to ensure that appropriate Board procedures are followed and that applicable regulations are complied with.
-Under the direction of the Chairman, she ensures good information flows within the Board and Board Committees and between senior management executives and non-executive Directors.
-The Company Secretary also facilitates the orientation of new Directors and professional development of Directors, as required.
+Under the direction of the Chairman, she ensures good information flows within the Board and Board Committees, and between senior management executives and non-executive Directors.
+The Company Secretary also facilitates the orientation of new Directors and professional development of

+Directors, as required.
 The appointment and removal of the Company Secretary is considered to be a matter for the Board as a whole.

 The Directors may take independent professional advice as and when necessary to enable them to discharge their duties effectively.
 Similarly, the Board and Board Committees may obtain the professional advice, whenever necessary and appropriate, so as to effectively discharge their roles and responsibilities.
+All engagements of external advisers are at the Company's expenses.